zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 The preservation of types when adapting or extending other classes helps loosen the coupling between the instances and their client.
-For example, the user interface would be able to adapt itself to the type of the account just on the basis of the mail service instance's type.
+For example, the user interface would be able to adapt itself to the type of the account and its functionality extensions (such fax-by-mail) just on the basis of the mail service instance's type.

 Unfortunately, the `AlternatingUserMail` interface cannot provide such information, since the `UserMail` interface has no method for getting the type of the user account.